devditoi/vstd_blockchain/devlog.md

 - Current `self.chain` stores all blocks in memory → leads to scaling issues on long run.
 - Old test case failed after changing gas rules → now transactions with `gasLimit = 0` are considered valid.
 - The name `MMB` (old brand) feels unprofessional and lacks clarity.
+- Current `self.chain` are used everywhere because in many cases I need to create a dummy chain, dummy node to fast compare, or deploy simplify abstract.
+- Current chain deserialization assumes loading the entire chain at once, which is inefficient and unrealistic for syncing nodes in a real network.
+- Block synchronization logic should not rely on serializing/deserializing the full chain, but rather support range-based fetching from peers.

 ### Solutions
 - [x] Added `FileStorage` as new persistent chain backend (off-memory).